-Market and selection risks - market risk is the risk that one or more markets in which the Fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
-Selection risk is the risk that the securities selected by the Fund's subadviser will underperform the markets, the relevant indexes or the securities selected by other funds with similar investment objectives and investment strategies.
+Selection risk - selection risk is the risk that the securities selected by the Fund's subadviser will underperform the markets, the relevant indexes or the securities selected by other funds with similar investment objectives and investment strategies.

 Strategy risk - the subadviser's strategy may cause the Fund to experience above-average short-term volatility.
 Accordingly, the Fund may be appropriate for investors who have a long investment time horizon and who seek long-term capital appreciation, and secondarily current income, while accepting the possibility of significant short-term, or even long-term, losses.